cmd-stream/cmd-stream-go/README.md

   return true
 }

 // 4.
-Than a client codec, which should implement the cs_client.Codec[T]
+Define the client codec, which should implement the cs_client.Codec[T]
 // interface.
 type ClientCodec struct{}